AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/Exemptions/PrecondInBody/tc.rst

-**Exercise the use of an exemption region to exempt a functional precondition**
+**Exercise exemptions over a precondition within a body declarative part**

-Exercise the use of an exemption region to exempt a functional precondition expressed in a subprogram declarative part.

-Check outcome expectations for
+Exercise the use of an exemption region over a precondition stated in a subprogram declarative part.
+Check outcome expectations for:

 * situations where the precondition is always evaluated True (nominal case, decision violations exempted)